pujols/OSU_CSE_3521_5521_2020AU/HW_3_programming_Set/HW_3_Porgramming/Readme.md

 * Now, can you think of a way to resolve this warning, and according get even higher accuracy?

-* Hint: think about what causes the warning, and what this warning means for a tese sentence.
+* Hint: think about what causes the warning, and what this warning means for a test sentence.
 We talked about pseduo count in the class in estimating the parameters.
 Do you think it will help resolve the problem?

 * TODO:
 	* Make a copy of your completed `python3 NaiveBayes.py`, and name the copy as `NaiveBayes_improved.py`.